 Insurance for a small street party or fete

-The Council requires public liability insurance cover to be taken out by event organisers with a minimum cover of £5m.
+The Council requires public liability insurance cover to be taken out by event organisers with a minimum cover of £10 million.
 Insurance starts from as little as £50.
 The costs can be split between residents or you could ask for donations to help cover them.

 Larger public events attracting more people will require a different process.
 If you intend to hold a larger event you should begin by reviewing our Temporary Event Licence page.